squaremarco/mkrskr-test/README.md

 ## Development

-To run the application you must have docker and docker-compose installed on your machine and run the following command in a terminal:
+To run the application you must have `docker` and `docker-compose` installed on your machine.

+Run the following command in a terminal:

 ```sh
 docker-compose up --build